Malevolent Spirits: Mononogatari: Manga

 The manga is licensed in North America by Seven Seas Entertainment.

-Volume list
+Volumes

 Anime

-In November 2021, it was announced that the series will receive an anime television series adaptation.
+In November 2021, it was announced that the series would receive an anime television series adaptation.
 It is produced by Bandai Namco Pictures and directed by Ryuichi Kimura, with scripts written by Keiichirō Ōchi, character designs handled by Shiori Fujisawa, and music composed by John Kanda and XELIK.
-The series premiered on January 10, 2023, on Tokyo MX and other networks.
+The first season aired from January 10 to March 28, 2023, on Tokyo MX, BS11 and other networks.
 Arcana Project performed the opening theme song "Koigoromo" (恋衣), while True performed the ending theme song "Rebind".
-Crunchyroll has licensed the series.
+Crunchyroll streamed the series.
+The second season aired from July 4 to September 19, 2023.
+Megatera Zero performed the second season's opening theme song "Dare ga Tame" (誰が為), while Azusa Tadokoro performed the ending theme song "Private Room" (プライベート・ルーム, Puraibēto Rūmu).